Ecuador

 Insights

-Lenin Morena, Ecuador’s President, is the first wheelchair user to become head of a global South state.
+Lenin Moreno, Ecuador’s President until 2021, was the first wheelchair user to become head of a global South state.
 Moreno has become a symbol and a champion of the tireless battle against the discrimination of those who live with disabilities.

 Supplier Diversity